-Benchmarking has long been an integral part of any solid framework for strategic planning.
+Competitive analysis has long been an integral part of any solid framework for strategic planning.
 It’s a technique that’s used to monitor the industry and maintain a competitive edge.
-But let’s look at things from a different perspective.
-Is it possible to switch things around, and use your competitive edge for improved benchmarking?
+But how can competitive analysis be used for benchmarking?

 Introducing Competitive Benchmarking